cmu-sei/threat-hunting-games/README.md

 top-level directory should download the dependencies from pypi and install them.

+## TensorFlow

+Some utilities that use the OpenSpiel algorithms require [TensorFlow](https://www.tensorflow.org/install/pip)

 ## Additional build dependencies

 To keep code quality high and catch mistakes early, this project uses